google/android-cuttlefish/host/README.md

     sudo service libvirt-bin restart
     ```

-* Make sure to start the `abr0` android bridge using
-  `experimental/etc/avd/android-metadata-server.sh` script.

-  TODO(ender): remove this and make this script part of init.

 ### I'm seeing `permission denied` errors

 libvirt is not executing virtual machines on behalf of the calling user.